Gemack/Sentiment-analysis-with-python-bag-of-words/README.md

 ## SENTIMENT ANALYSIS USING  BAG OF WORDS, SIKIT LEARN TFIDFVECTORIZER

-using the Tfidfvectorizer in Sklearn this model classify review in a book review into two category.
+using the Tfidfvectorizer in Sklearn this model classsify reviews in a book review into two category.
 Good or bad.

 The TFIDFVECTORIZER which is used in building this model is an algorithm that tranform text into numbers